rajeshv23/twydev.github.io/_posts/2019-07-19-modern-software-architecture.md

 - faithful to real-world processes

 ### Application Layer
-This layer separates Presentation from Domain and is where the software orchastrates the implementation of use-cases.
+This layer separates Presentation from Domain and is where the software orchestrate the implementation of use-cases.

-Application layer has 2 key responsiblities:
+Application layer has 2 key responsibilities:
 - reports to the Presentation: serves ready-to-use data in required format
 - orchestrates tasks triggered by Presentation: satisfying use-cases of the application's frontend